syeda-hoorain-ali/chatberry/README.md

     chainlit run src/main.py -w
     ```
 2. Interact with the chatbot through the web interface.

+## Issues
+If you encounter any issues or have suggestions for improvement, please feel free to open an issue on the [GitHub repository](https://github.com/syeda-hoorain-ali/chatberry/issues).
+Provide as much detail as possible, including steps to reproduce the issue, expected behavior, and any relevant logs or screenshots.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.